JonnieCache/hyprcwd-rs/README.md

 Intended for starting a new terminal window from a hotkey, in the directory of the currently active window.

-Rust port of [https://github.com/vilari-mickopf/hyprcwd], to shave off those milliseconds.
+Rust port of https://github.com/vilari-mickopf/hyprcwd, to shave off those milliseconds.

 ## Install

-- `cargo install hyprcwd`
+- `cargo install --path .`

 - The included `flake.nix`